NidhiHemanth/Cipher-It/README.md

 Project is Complete

-## Room for Improvement
-Substitution cipher could take input for the substitution code file

 ## Contact
-Created by Nidhi Hemanth [nidhih.is19@bmsce.ac.in] and Meghana Rathanraj [meghanarathanraj.is19@bmsce.ac.in] feel free to contact us
+Created by Nidhi Hemanth [nidhih.is19@bmsce.ac.in] and Meghana Rathanraj [meghanarathanraj.is19@bmsce.ac.in] feel free to contact us!